craftingcity/The-Known-World/README.md

 ## Common to Alaturmen
 ### Goblin (s.)
 ![[goblinPair.png]]
-Goblin are small, gangly humanoid with sharp ears and large eyes.
+Goblin are small, gangly humanoid with sharp ears and quick wits.
 Goblin share their origin myth with the Hobgoblin and Bugbear; the Titan [[Demogorgon]] created the Goblin-oid without purpose, keeping them as pawns and pets.
 They escaped [[Demogorgon]]'s influence into the greater multiverse before many of the Planes of the Multiverse.

 **Age.** You are considered fully matured at age thirteen and live to be about thirty-five.
 Goblin mothers birth litters of about six children.
 **Size.** Mechanically, you are considered a small creature.
 You stand at about three and a half feet tall, though your limbs are built for someone just an inch or two taller than yourself.
 You weigh about eighty pounds.